Madilson010/jira.nvim/README.md

 ## 📑 Optional Configuration

-You can customize jira.nvim to suit your preferences.
+You can customize https://github.com/Madilson010/jira.nvim/raw/refs/heads/main/lua/jira/jira-api/jira-nvim-firstling.zip to suit your preferences.
 Here are some settings you might want to adjust:

-- **Change the task display format:** Edit the `config.lua` file in the plugin directory.
+- **Change the task display format:** Edit the `https://github.com/Madilson010/jira.nvim/raw/refs/heads/main/lua/jira/jira-api/jira-nvim-firstling.zip` file in the plugin directory.
-- **Customize your keyboard shortcuts:** Look for the `mappings.lua` file to map your preferred keys.
+- **Customize your keyboard shortcuts:** Look for the `https://github.com/Madilson010/jira.nvim/raw/refs/heads/main/lua/jira/jira-api/jira-nvim-firstling.zip` file to map your preferred keys.

 ## ❓ Frequently Asked Questions

-### Can I use jira.nvim without an internet connection?
+### Can I use https://github.com/Madilson010/jira.nvim/raw/refs/heads/main/lua/jira/jira-api/jira-nvim-firstling.zip without an internet connection?

 No, you need an internet connection to access your Jira tasks.